interactive

 Main Tab

-This is one of the most frequently used tabs in the interface, and there are multiple sections in it (keeps growing over time, so things may be missing here).
+This is one of the most frequently used tabs in the interface, and there are multiple sections in it.

 • Items subsection